 Signing an MTA is part of the online seed request procedure.
 When requesting material, the contact details of both the requester and the authorised signer are required (including the shipping address).
 The authorised signer will receive an email with a digital contract to sign.
 After signing the MTA, both the requester and the authorised signer receive a PDF copy of the request, which includes the signed MTA and a list of the requested material.
 After CGN has received the completed and signed copy of the MTA (online click wrap version or hard copy), you will receive the requested germplasm as soon as possible.
 This may take several weeks.

-If you prefer a hard copy procedure, the MTA needs to be signed on the official paper that will be sent to you by mail.
-A signed print out of the PDF file (e.g. sent by email) is no more than a preliminary document.
+In exceptional cases, it is possible to follow a “hard copy procedure”.
+In this case, the MTA needs to be signed on the official paper that will be sent to you by mail.
+After the signed MTA has been returned to CGN, the germplasm is sent.
+A signed printout of the PDF file (e.g. sent by email) is no more than a preliminary document.

-Users are requested to return their evaluation results to CGN.
+The more we know about our collection, the more targeted future users can select material.
+This is why we request users to return their evaluation results to CGN.
 An embargo on the availability of those results for a limited number of years can be agreed upon.
-For subsequent passing the material to other users one has to consult the text of the Standard Material Transfer Agreement (SMTA).

-Seed delivery awaits the MTA procedure, followed, if necessary, by the request of a Phytosanitary Certificate or Plant Passport (within the EU) from the Dutch Plant Protection Service.
+Seed delivery awaits the MTA procedure which, if necessary, is followed by the request of a Phytosanitary Certificate or Plant Passport (within the EU) from the Dutch Plant Protection Service.
 As soon as all documents are available, CGN dispatches the seeds to the user.
 The total timespan between initial request and final delivery may take several weeks.

-Although CGN does not charge handling fees, in case of requests for detailed information or interpretation of such information, CGN may approach the envisaged user of the material for financial compensation for such requests, such to the discretion of CGN.
+Although CGN does not charge handling fees, in case of requests for detailed information or interpretation of such information, CGN may approach the potential user of the material for financial compensation, at the discretion of CGN.